 To ensure your child does not use other browsers for browsing the web or not supported by family, select Block where you see those browsers in every child’s activity.

-How to check your Child’s Online Activity on Window 10 Mobile Phone
+5] How to check your Child’s Online Activity on Phone

 To check your child’s internet activities on Windows 10 Mobile Phone, you first need to set the phone with the same Microsoft account which is used to join the family.
 It will automatically apply all family account settings.

-The new web browsing limits automatically block adult content on Internet Explorer and Microsoft Edge.
+The new web browsing limits automatically block adult content Microsoft Edge.
 However, you can manually allow or block the websites too.

 A new feature named Find Your Child enables adults of the family to find the child’s device on a map.
 When the feature is turned on, Microsoft sends a reminder that the child’s location is available for adults in the family.

-There’s also some change in the Windows Store settings to make it more family friendly.
-You can allow the kids to purchase an item of their choice, provided their shopping spree is within your spending limit that you have set.
+There’s also some change in the Windows Store settings to make it more family-friendly.
+You can allow the kids to purchase an item of their choice, provided their shopping spree is within the spending limit that you have set.

 You can add money to your kid’s account without divulging your credit card details.
 For this, go to the child’s account > Purchase and Spending > Add money to this account.